MaDHouSe79/baseevent/README.md

 Why this works is it checks if the netid is valid, if not you get nil and not a F8 warning hell..

-This fix wil also works for other scripts, you just need to check the netid number and if it exist wuith (netId > 0 and netId < 65535), but there is a thing you need to know, you need to wait a few secs like 2/3 before you know if a netid is valid and registered to the network.
+This fix wil also works for other scripts, you just need to check the netid number and if it exist with (netId > 0 and netId < 65535), but there is a thing you need to know, you need to wait a few secs like 2/3 before you know if a netid is valid and registered to the network.

 ```lua